pursuit-curriculum/unit-full-stack-web-development/express-rest-crud-mvc-index/README.md

 - `mkdir controllers`
 - `touch controllers/colorsController.js`

-First one must import Express into the file in order to be able to use it.
+First one must import Express into the file in order to be able to use the router functionality needed in the controllers file.

 Then the `router` must be configured.
 The router is what will allow you to create groups of associated routes that are relative to the base route.